Review · Remedies

 Is TMJ No More a scam?

 Yes.
-Refund: 60 days, ClickBank-honored.
-Email ClickBank support with your order ID inside the window and the refund processes in a few business days.
+Refunds are processed through ClickBank, not the vendor.
+Email ClickBank support with your order ID inside the window and you'll get your $32 back in a few days.
+We've verified this process works for this vendor.